gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 ### Shared Understanding
 It's important to ensure that everyone is on the same page and no one is left behind.
-This requires patience, effective communication, and the willingness to listen and explain ideas.
+This requires patience, effective communication, and a willingness to listen and explain ideas.
-Communication is challenging, but it's a skill we can improve through practice.
+Communication is a challenge, but a skill we can improve with practice.
 Speak slowly and use simple language.
-Meet the people where they are.
+Pick people up where they are.
-Use metaphors to help build understanding.
+Use metaphors.

 ### So, it's all About Human Interaction
-Be kind, and treat each other with [consideration and respect](https://www.youtube.com/watch?v=oq42E51Ufnk).
+Be kind and treat each other with [consideration and respect] (https://www.youtube.com/watch?v=oq42E51Ufnk).
-Make people feel safe to contribute and to welcome and reward all forms of contribution, including questions.
+Make people feel safe to contribute, and welcome and reward all forms of contribution, including questions.
-It is ok to not know something or to not get it.
+It is okay not to know something or not to understand it.
-Be a hero and ask the first question so others feel more safe in doing so, too.
+Be a hero and ask the first question to make others feel confident as well.
-Reward a contribution, especially when the person feels self-conscious about it.
+Reward a contribution, especially if it makes the person feel unsure.
-Be open to considering and evaluating potentially disruptive ideas, even if they come up suddenly.
+Be open to examining and evaluating potentially disruptive ideas, even if they come up suddenly.
-Creating a supportive environment that encourages people to contribute will help to ensure that the best ideas and insights from all team members make it into the code.
+Creating a supportive environment that encourages people to contribute will help ensure that the best ideas and insights from all team members are incorporated into the code.
-Seems like the social skills are where it's at.
+It seems like social skills are the name of the game.
 Has programming been the easy part all along?

 ### Agree on a Shared Goal
-With many different ideas being shared, it can be challenging for a team to agree on a shared goal.
+With many different ideas being shared, it can be difficult for a team to agree on a common goal.
-Which is yet another team-skill to master.
+This is another team skill to master.
-It's important to be open to stepping back and trying out someone else's idea.
+It's important to be open to taking a step back and trying someone else's idea.
 It's okay to try multiple approaches and see which one works best.
 By being open to different ideas and perspectives, a team can learn and grow together.

 ### Knowing when to Speak
-It's important for everyone to feel comfortable speaking up and sharing their ideas.
+It's important for everyone to feel comfortable speaking their mind and sharing their ideas.
 However, it's also important to know when to hold back and listen to others.
-One way to manage this is by keeping a private backlog of ideas that come to mind but may not be relevant at the moment.
+One way to deal with this is to keep a private backlog of ideas that come to mind but may not be relevant at the moment.
-This can help to focus on the task at hand while still being able to capture and consider other ideas for later.
+This can help keep you focused on the task at hand while recording and considering other ideas for later.
-Developing the ability to know when to speak up and when to hold back is an important skill for effective collaboration.
+Knowing when to speak up and when to hold back is an important skill for effective collaboration.

 ## Distributing Roles
 A logical first step is to distribute participants by what they do.
-Somebody needs to type the code, of course.
+Someone has to type the code, of course.
-A common name for this role is the "Driver" as in the Driver/Navigator relationship of "[Strong Style Pairing](http://llewellynfalco.blogspot.com/2014/06/llewellyns-strong-style-pairing.html)".
+A common name for this role is "driver," as in the Driver/Navigator relationship of [Strong Style Pairing](http://llewellynfalco.blogspot.com/2014/06/llewellyns-strong-style-pairing.html).
-I commonly notice people confuse the names of these two roles, so I prefer to call them "Typist" and "Talker" instead.
+I often find that people confuse the names of these two roles, so I prefer to call them "Typist" and "Talker" instead.

 ### The Role of the Typist
 We do not want the typist to just hack away.
-If they did, other participants could merely descipher the then buggy code and make faulty assumptions.
+If they did, other participants could merely descipher the then buggy code and make incorrect assumptions.
-Terribly inefficient.
+That's terribly inefficient.
-We want the typist to exercise on the instructions of the team.
+We want the typist to follow the team's instructions.
 Being a typist is hard.
-With contradicting ideas they get overwhelmed.
+They get overwhelmed with conflicting ideas.
 What should they focus on?
-We may solve this problem by instating a designated talker.
+We can solve this problem by using a designated talker.
-It's not the only person talking, but they act as the primary input channel for the typist and filters all ideas and makes the final decision.
+It's not the only person who speaks, but they act as the primary input channel for the typist, filtering all the ideas and making the final decision.
-So even though many things are said, the typist knows which voice to focus on.
+Even if many things are said, the typist knows which voice to focus on.

 #### A Typist Translates
-It's a common misconception that the typist stupidly types the code they've been told to type, word by word, character by character.
+It is a common misconception that the typist foolishly types out the code they've been told to type, word by word, character by character.
-Actually, the typist has a lot of thought and decisions to make.
+Actually, the typist must make many considerations and decisions.
-For example: They can run the the tests whenever.
+For example: They can run the tests at any time.
-They translate the high level intent of the talker into code, so that the talker can stay on the level of their thinking.
+They translate the talker's intention into code so that the talker can stay at the level of their thinking.
 The typist takes care of the details.
-This takes a big burden of the talker.
+That takes a big burden off the talker.
-I mean, typing itself is already quite a challenge.
+I mean, typing in itself is quite a challenge.
-Knowing your tools well and being good at it is an art.
+To know your tools well and being good at typing is an art.
-Being able to translate the high level intent on top of that is the icing on the cake.
+If you are then able to translate the high level intent on top of that, that's icing on the cake.

 #### Typist Wrapups
-A technique I learned at the python approvals mob that improves feedback and shared understanding are typist wrapups.
+One technique I learned at the Python Approvals Mob that improves feedback and shared understanding is typist wrapups.
-It means that a typist does a quick explanation of what just had happened and what they did after each rotation.
+It means that a typist gives a brief explanation of what just happened and what they did after each round.
-When a typist explains this in their own words this tends to reveal and solve misunderstandings.
+When a typist explains this in their own words, misunderstandings are more likely to be uncovered and cleared up.

 ### Being a Talker is not Easy Either
-So the talker is the actual person programming.
+So the talker is the person who programmes.
-The typist sort of acts as a smart input device for them.
+The typist acts as a kind of intelligent input device for them.
 A talker should communicate their thinking.
 In other words, they should think out loud.
-There's a lot of stages of thinking we go through.
+There are many stages of thinking that we go through.
-First, we orient ourselves with the current situation - the context.
+First, we orient ourselves to the current situation - the context.
-Second, we envision where we want to go from here - a direction.
+Second, we imagine where we want to go from here - a direction.
-Third, we formulate a concrete intent - still on a high level.
+Third, we formulate a concrete intention - still at a high level.
 This is already what a typist could work with.
+Each thought step is shared with the team.
-Only then we go to the low level details: What actual code to type on what line, Syntax, Code Formatting, Keystrokes to use, Buttons to click, etc.
+Only then do we move on to low-level details: What code to write on what line, syntax, code formatting, keys to use, buttons to click, etc.
-Every stage of thought is shared with the team.
-The talker instructs the typist on the level they can operate on.
+The talker instructs the typist at the level at which they can operate on.
 The higher, the better.
-Sort of like limbo: How high can you get?
+Kind of like limbo: how high can you get?

 ### Rotation
-Everybody should get to type and talk.
+Everyone should get to type and talk.
 This keeps everybody engaged.
-When deciding on the rotation interval, think how long it would take for the same person to become typist again.
+When deciding on the rotation interval, consider how long it would take for the same person to become a typist again.
-One hour of waiting to become typist again is probably too much.
+Waiting an hour to go back to typing is probably too much.
-It's hard for people to keep up their attention for this long.
+It's hard to maintain attention that long.
-Rotating every 2 or 3 minutes works really well, but you have to be able to do it swiftly.
+A rotation every 2 or 3 minutes works very well with an experienced mob, but you need to be able to do it swiftly.
-Work hard on getting your rotation time down.
+Work hard to shorten your rotation time.
-The rotation time is the time between initiating a rotation, and the next typist/talker being able to continue.
+Rotation time is the time between the start of a rotation and the next typist/talker being able to continue.
 The perfect rotation time is 0.

 #### Rotations Need Trust
-Giving up control can be tough.
+Giving up control can be difficult.
-As a talker, you not only want to keep the direction of the previous talker, you also need to trust the next talker to do the same.
+As a talker, you not only want to maintain the direction of the previous talker, but you must trust the next talker to do the same.
-Trust them to continue the idea you were working on.
+Trust them to continue the idea you have been working on.
-Without trust, rotations bog down which prevents flow.
+Without trust, rotations get bogged down, which hinders the flow.

 ## Find out what Works for Your Mob
-As stated previously, coding together is a deliberate practice.
+As mentioned earlier, collaborative coding is a deliberate practice.
-You want to keep improving the way you work together.
+You want to constantly improve the way you work together.
-No preexisting rules, or framework will make that happen.
+There are no pre-existing rules or frameworks for this.
-You'll need to find your working agreements for yourself.
+You need to find your own working agreements.
 Regular retrospectives are key in this regard.
-Do them at least daily.
+Conduct them at least daily.
-A two hour mob-programming-session can lead to a three hour retrospective which is superb.
+A two-hour mob programming session can lead to a three-hour retrospective, which is great.
-The learning can be massive.
+The learning effect can be tremendous.
-But it doesn't have to be this long.
+But they don't have to be that long.
-Do them short, a few minutes maybe, but regularely.
+Make them short, maybe a few minutes, but regular.
-Use them to find out what worked well for you, and turn that up.
+Use them to find out what worked well for you, and put that in the spotlight.
 Turn up the good.
-Keep innovating and find out what you would like to try.
+Stay innovative and figure out what you'd like to try.
-The retrospective is about learning and about change.
+Retrospectives are about learning and about change.
 Use it, act on its results.

 ### Microretro
-A minimal yet nice format for a retro is a microretro.
+A minimal but nice format for a retro is a microretro.
-It just takes a few minutes and you can do it at least once a day.
+It only takes a few minutes and you can do it at least once a day.
-Maybe every few hours even.
+Maybe even every few hours.
-In that retro ask two questions:
+In this retro, ask two questions:

-1.)
-How did that feel?
+1. How did it feel?
-2.)
-What worked well?
+2. What worked well?

+And maybe, if there's time left:

-3.)
-What would you like to try?
+3. What would you like to try?

 ## Facilitating a Mob
 Start simple.
-People new to Mob Programming will already be overwhelmed by the mere socialness of this way of working.
+People new to Mob Programming will be overwhelmed just by the conviviality of this way of working.
-All of a sudden they get to talk their ideas in front of other people.
+Suddenly they have to pitch their ideas to other people.
-They're not used to being exposed while typing code either.
+They are also not used to being exposed while typing code.

-It will take some time until they get used to this way of working and to have some spare space up in their minds to keep a protocol intact.
+It will take some time for them to get used to this way of working and still have some room in their head to keep a protocol intact.
-So you want the initial protocol to be absolutely minimalistic, and to guide it so they don't have to.
+So you want the initial protocol to be minimalist, and you want to guide it.
 Too many rules would throw them off the rails.
-The less rules you can get away with, the better.
-But make the mob do everything by themselves, so they can become autonomous quickly.
+Have the participants do everything by themselves, so they become self-sufficient quickly.
+They should start the timer, not you.
-Remind people to be patient and to treat each other with kindness, consideration and respect.
+Remind them to be patient and treat each other with kindness, consideration and respect.
 Be a role model in the way you treat them.

->Tip: Do not join a mob as a facilitator.
+>Tip: Do not join a new mob as a facilitator.
->Both roles can easily conflict with each other.
+>The two roles can easily conflict.
->It is better to stay out and behave as a neutral mediator.
+>It may be better to stay out of it and act as a neutral mediator.

 ### Further Links